raxod502/cs121-whales/doc/api-spec.md

 and will not be used as variable names in JavaScript.

 Game states are passed in [PGN] format.

+The API will return `200 OK` for almost any data sent to the endpoint as long as the server is functional; in order to check that the command was successful, look at the response's `error`.

 ## Examples
 ### Request list of chess models